benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 ## Purpose

-The `/bulkoperation` sample imports products, product images, and up to three variants per product from JSON Lines files.
+The `/bulkoperation` sample imports products, product images, and different numbers of options and variants per product from JSON Lines files.
 It demonstrates two dependent Admin GraphQL bulk mutations: `productCreate` creates products with options and media, then `productVariantsBulkCreate` replaces each initial variant with the variants from a second file.
 It also demonstrates status polling, result URLs, partial-data URLs, and cancellation.

 ## Runtime Locations